-We recognise that parents are children's first and most enduring educators and we value being partners with them in their child's education through:
+We recognise that parents/carers are children's first and most enduring educators and we value being partners with them in their child's education through:

-- talking to parents about their child before their child starts in Early Years meeting them at home, and/or through a visit to school. - offering both parents and children the opportunity to spend time in the EYFS before starting school. - inviting parents to an EYFS meeting in the summer term, before their child starts school and in September, when their child is settling into Greenway.
+- talking to parents and carers about their child before their child starts in Early Years meeting them at home, and/or through a visit to school. - offering both parents/carers and children the opportunity to spend time in the EYFS before starting school. - inviting parents and carers to an EYFS meeting in the summer term, before their child starts school and in September, when their child is settling into Greenway.
 A lot of information is shared with parents/carers at both meetings to aid their child's transition into school and themselves as part of the 'Greenway family'.
-A Nursery/Reception Coffee Morning is also held for parents/carers once their child is in school. - asking parents to complete an 'All About Me Form' on their child's visit day, which includes what the child would like to learn, what they as parents would like their child to learn and how we can best support their child to settle in to their new class. - operating an open door policy for parents with any queries.
-Sharing the children's 'Learning Journey' profile folders and valuing the ongoing contributions to these from parents. - involving parents/carers in fun, home learning activities through 'Google Classroom' on a fortnightly basis.
-Parents upload their child's learning to share with the teacher, who then provides positive feedback on the child's learning. - offering two parent/teacher consultation evenings per year, an additional opportunity to discuss their child's EYFS Profile and an Open Morning where children can show their parents/carers round their learning environment and engage in play and learning activities together. - sending a report on their child's attainment and progress at the end of the school year.
+A Nursery/Reception Coffee Morning is also held for parents/carers once their child is in school. - asking parents/carers to complete an 'All About Me Form' on their child's visit day, which includes what the child would like to learn, what they as parents would like their child to learn and how we can best support their child to settle into their new class. - operating an open-door policy for parents and carers with any queries.
+Sharing the children's 'Learning Journey' profile folders and valuing the ongoing contributions to these from parents and carers. - 'Child Shows Parent' Reception, KS1 & KS2 parents and carers are invited to come in to school, before the end of the school day, to look at their child's learning with them. - 'Have Your Cake & Read It' parents and carers are invited into Reception, KS1 & KS2 to read with their children before the end of school.
+There is a cake sale, following this, which is arranged by parents and carers. - involving parents/carers in fun, home learning activities through 'Google Classroom' on a fortnightly basis.
+Parents upload their child's learning to share with the teacher, who then provides positive feedback on the child's learning. - offering two parent/teacher consultation evenings/afternoons per year, an additional opportunity to discuss their child's EYFS Profile and an Open Morning where children can show their parents/carers round their learning environment and engage in play and learning activities together. - inviting parents and carers to an Open Evening in the summer term, with their child/children.
+This gives the children chance to share and celebrate their learning and to also visit the next class to see what they could be learning in September, and to meet the class staff.
+They can also see how learning progresses from Nursery to Year 6 at Greenway. - sending a report on their child's attainment and progress at the end of the school year.